transloadit/uppy/website/src/docs/dashboard.md

 ### `id: 'Dashboard'`

-A unique identifier for this Dashboard.
+A unique identifier for this plugin.
 It defaults to `'Dashboard'`, but you can change this if you need multiple Dashboard instances.
 Plugins that are added by the Dashboard get unique IDs based on this ID, like `'Dashboard:StatusBar'` and `'Dashboard:Informer'`.

 ### `target: 'body'`